jemgunay/zombiesurvival/README.md

 * Ammo drops
 * Zombie font
 * Apply impulse to zombie on impact
+* Player sprites for weapons
+* Spawn bullets on tip of gun

 ### Bugs

+* Broken fence posts in front of player
-* Fix zombie rotation issue
+* Fix zombie rotation issue (travel clockwise around zombie and they ping to face anticlockwise)